-They are little bundles of joy who are full of energy and life and communicating with them can be a highly rewarding experience.
+They are little bundles of joy who are full of energy and life, and communicating with them can be a highly rewarding experience.
 As a parent, you should know how to talk to kids.
 You see, the way you talk to your children directly impacts their ability to learn and listen.
 They are modeling themselves based on you; they are highly receptive and impressionable.
 The way you speak to your children and others tells them how you expect them to communicate.

 Yes, we understand that it can be quite intimidating at first.
 It is fair to say that there have been several instances in our lives when we have found ourselves become an entirely different person around little kids.
-Many of us are just too terrified while some of us are outright awkward and embarrassing.
+Many of us are just too terrified, while some of us are outright awkward and embarrassing.

 Whatever may be the case, you should realize that it is, in fact, quite easy to talk to children.
-At the end of the day, it is just communication which involves listening and speaking.
+At the end of the day, it is just communication that involves listening and speaking.
 Just like any other skill, you will get better at it with practice.

-11 Ways: How To Talk So Kids Will Listen
+12 Ways To Talk So Kids Will Listen

 If you are a new parent who is not too sure as to how to communicate with your little ones, we are here to tell you not to worry.
 Good communication is all about encouraging the other person to talk and being able to listen and respond accordingly.